dekuNukem/traffic-cone-film-scanning/README.md

 I have a theory:

 * We scan with emulsion side up, which is typically more matte.

-* Film strips are also placed near the center of the light table.
+* Film are also placed near the center of the light table.
 * Due to its size, there might be a minuscule amount of curvature on its surface.

-* Such that only the outer edges of the film is touching the glass!
+* Such that the film are not squished right against the glass!

 #### 😡 OMG that means the film is NOT FLAT!!1!🤬y didnt u tell me eariler what a waste of time!!

 * The curvature (if any) is absolutely tiny, especially with the camera pushing down.
 * Such curvature is well within the depth of field of your digital camera.
 	* For 35mm, you have [2.6mm DoF](images/dof35mm.png).

-	* That's the thickness of 4 credit cards, or more than 20 times the film itself!
+	* That's the thickness of 4 credit cards, or 20 times thicker than the film itself!
+	* You'll definitely notice if it's that much.
 	* For 120, [DoF is 7.6mm](images/dof120.png).
 More than a quarter inch!

 ---------